 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

-Ecommerce (the ‘e’ stands for electronic) simply refers to the practice of buying and selling goods and services online in exchange for money.
+Ecommerce (the ‘e’ stands for electronic) refers to the practice of buying and selling goods and services online in exchange for money.
 It covers everything from running your own website, to selling on Amazon, and all sorts of business models in between.

 Pretty much anyone can start a business online with very few technical skills needed.
 Online entrepreneurs are popping up everywhere, with new ideas and dynamic ways of selling their services or products, or even dropshipping someone else’s.